chaneyn/ESDA_CEE506/Syllabus/syllabus.md

 ## Readings
 There are no required textbooks.
 Reading will be provided via journal articles, online materials, and tutorials

-## Grades and wfaorkload
+## Grades and workload
 The course grade is based on three items:
 * Homework: 40%
 * Participation: 20%
 * Final Project: 40%

 ### Homework
-There will be 8 homework assignments; these...
+There will be 9 homework assignments; these...

 ### Participation
 * Students should bring a laptop to class to follow along the lecture on their own jupyter lab Docker container that they are using for the course.